fix tune/kspace command

 When this fix is invoked, LAMMPS will perform short timed tests of various parameter sets to determine the optimal parameters.
 Tests are performed on-the-fly, with a new test initialized every N steps.
 N should be chosen large enough so that adequate CPU time lapses between tests, thereby providing statistically significant timings.
 But N should not be chosen to be so large that an unfortunate parameter set test takes an inordinate amount of wall time to complete.
 An N of 100 for most problems seems reasonable.
 Once an optimal parameter set is found, that set is used for the remainder of the run.

 This fix uses heristics to guide it’s selection of parameter sets to test, but the actual timed results will be used to decide which set to use in the simulation.

 It is not necessary to discard trajectories produced using sub-optimal parameter sets, or a mix of various parameter sets, since the user-prescribed accuracy will have been maintained throughout.
 However, some users may prefer to use this fix only to discover the optimal parameter set for a given setup that can then be used on subsequent production runs.

 None of the fix_modify options are relevant to this fix.

 This fix is part of the KSPACE package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.